 VBSnextGen was founded on the belief that a meaningful life is best lived in community.
 Jewish learning and practice can transform – it can change lives, give purpose, and invest people in the world.
-VBSnextGen is our path for connection, transformation, and social action.
-CLICK HERE for further information.
+VBSnextGen served as a path for connection, transformation, and social action.

 Keeping true to its mission of creating and supporting legacy programs affecting the arts, Tthe Institute supported establishing an art gallery in the halls of Valley Beth Shalom in Encino California, and has provided support to the following exhibits in that space: